12 November, 2019

 - Self-organized events

 You can also organize an event of your own.
+It is an experience that can really give you tons of benefits.
 A big advantage here is that it is up to you when and how you will engage your attendees.
 The Software House organizes its own regular series of meetups called Uszanowanko Programowanko, which usually includes three lectures and a networking part with free pizza and beer.
 It took us a while to attract the attention of the local community, but now more than 100 developers attend the meetup every month and it really helps us with employer branding.
+Our devs talk about TSH projects, the kind of work they do, how they can grow their skills over the years at TSH and a lot more.

 How to find React developers – tools